codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

 * **Filters (kernels)** are typically small either 3x3 or 5x5.

+* As our output spatial volume is decreasing our number of filters learned is increasing, this is a common practice in designing CNN architectures.

+* As far as choosing the appropriate number of filters, I nearly always recommend using powers of 2 as the values.

+* Tune the exact value depending on (1) the complexity of your dataset and (2) the depth of your neural network, start with filters in the range [32, 64, 128] in the earlier and increasing up to [256, 512, 1024] in the deeper layers.

+* **So, how should you choose your filter_size?**

+First, examine your input image — is it larger than 128×128?
+If so, consider using a 5×5 or 7×7 kernel to learn larger features and then quickly reduce spatial dimensions — then start working with 3×3 kernels:

+If your images are smaller than 128×128 you may want to consider sticking with strictly 1×1 and 3×3 filters.

 * **Stride** is typically 1 or 2 if inputs are large.

+Typically you’ll see strides of 2×2 as a replacement to max poolin

 * **Zero padding** is used typically to allow the output Conv layer to the same size as input.